folio-org/folio-sample-modules/README.md

 # Folio-Sample-Modules

-(NOTE - Still working on this piece of document. - Heikki)

 This project contains some examples of Folio modules (currently only one, but more will come later), and some general information about writing modules (in this README).